 Sections in this Guide

-Preschool-aged children spend an average of 2 hours per day using screens.
-While we continue to recommend limiting receptive screen use at this age, we recognize that screen media serve a purpose in our busy lives and we want to help you to use them well and in ways that can most benefit you and your preschooler.
-As with infants and toddlers, always consider what your preschooler will be watching and learning from and what they will not be doing because they are on a screen.
+While we continue to recommend limiting passive screen use at this age, we recognize that it can serve a purpose in our busy lives and we want to help you to use them well and in ways that can most benefit you and your preschooler.
+As with infants and toddlers, always consider what your preschooler is watching and learning and also experiences they might be missing because they are on a screen.

 BIRTH - PRESCHOOL

-Try to gauge how they are responding to different kinds of content and assess their attention span.
-Young children’s attention spans are roughly 2-3 minutes per year of age — so 2-year-olds have a 4-6 minute attention span, 3-year-olds 6-9 minutes, 4-year-olds 8-12 minutes.
+Try to gauge how your child is responding to different kinds of content and assess their attention span.
+Young children’s attention spans are roughly 2-3 minutes per year of age — so 2-year-olds have a 4-6 minute attention span, 3-year-olds have 6-9 minute attention spans, and 4-year-olds have 8-12 minute attention spans.
 This tends to be much shorter than most television programs or videos.
-Watch for when your child breaks their gaze and looks elsewhere.
-Use that as a guide for how long for them to view a screen before moving on to other activities.
+Watch for when your child breaks their gaze and looks elsewhere, or appears to be losing interest.
+Use that as a guide for how long they should view a screen before moving on to other activities.

 Research indicates that children as young as 3 months old show gender and race preferences; by preschool, children have internalized racial messages of society.
+Unfortunately, research shows that even preschool-aged girls may already show a preference for thinness.
 Young children will notice differences and can hold conversations about them.
-Select tv shows, movies, and books that show a variety of differences — including gender, race, and ability — and ask questions or make observations:
+Select shows, movies, and books that feature a variety of differences — including gender, race, and ability — and ask questions or make observations, such as:

 - “Your hair is very dark and Elsa’s is very light.
-You both have such beautiful hair!”
+It looks perfect on each of you!”

 - “Molly loves to go exploring in the woods just like you do!”

-When parents use their devices during mealtime, families lose out on important bonding time with their children and can support the development of less healthy eating practices.
+When parents use their devices during mealtimes, families lose out on important bonding time with their children and risk the development of less healthy eating practices.
+New research suggests that the more devices that are available during mealtimes, the fewer healthy foods are included in the meal — so media may not just be affecting how much children eat, but what they are eating as well.
 During meals, turn off the television and make sure tablets and smartphones are turned off and not in the room.